 Perhaps the most common use for option agreements is in relation to the purchase of property or land.
-Option agreements may be used to help in either a commercial or residential situation where the buyer is given the option to purchase a particular piece of land or a property.
-This option will be available to a certain time period and be subject to the specific terms of the option agreement.
+Option agreements may be used to help in either a commercial or residential property situation where the buyer is given the option to purchase a particular piece of land or a property.
+This option will typically be available for a certain time period and be subject to other specific terms of the option agreement.

-Such agreements are often used for vacant property or land, or perhaps because the buyer requires time to raise the funds, carry out more research or obtain planning permission.
+Such agreements are often used for vacant property or land and for potential property development projects, or perhaps because the buyer requires time to raise the funds, carry out more research or obtain planning permission.

 Although each type of option agreement differs and will be dependent on the particular facts and purpose of the agreement, there are a number of common clauses that should be considered when drafting option agreements.
 Typically important considerations are :-

-- Commitments by the seller to undertake certain tasks that may be necessary to create conditions where the option may be exercisable
+- Commitments by the seller to undertake certain tasks that may be necessary to create conditions where the option may be exercised;

-I have dealt with many option agreements and can offer a fast appraisal at no charge of whether an option agreement suits your needs.
+We deal regularly with option agreements and can offer a fast appraisal at no charge of whether an option agreement suits your needs.
 Get in touch with me to discuss further.